Volume 16: Scholarly Teaching and Learning

 When submitting your manuscript, please place the word “InSight” as your first key word to let us know this is a SoTL submission.

-All submissions must be received by 4:00pm on March 1, 2021 (CST) to be considered for inclusion in Volume 16.
+The deadline for Volume 16 submissions has been extended (original deadline March 1, 2021).
+Please submit manuscripts by 4:00pm on April 30, 2021 to be considered for inclusion in the upcoming edition.
 However, submissions are accepted on a rolling basis.

 Submissions will be subject to a double-blind peer review.
 A manuscript is evaluated based on relevance, practical utility, originality, generalizability, clarity, significance and the extent to which the subject matter contributes to the ongoing development of the scholarship of teaching and learning.
 Review process and publication decisions will require approximately 12 weeks.
 Referees’ feedback and editorial comments will be provided to the author when revisions are requested.
 FCI retains the final authority to accept or reject all submitted manuscripts.
 The publication will be distributed both in print and online in fall 2021.